samnoh/express-graphql-server/README.md

 ## Features

--   Sign in & Sign up
+-   Sign in & sign up
+-   Posts
--   CRUD posts
+-   Comments
--   CRUD comments
+-   Favourites
--   CRUD favourites
+-   Likes
+-   Search for posts by title or username